Resilient Finish – Mathew Whitaker at the Bath to Bristol Railway Marathon 2025 2nd Marathon

 🎯 Objective

-To complete a flat, fast tarmac marathon with early pacing control and late-stage grit—navigating elevation spikes and fatigue to secure a sub-4 finish.
+To complete the flat, fast tarmac Bristol To Bath marathon with early pacing control and late-stage grit—navigating elevation spikes and fatigue to secure a sub-4 finish.

 🏃 Athlete Profile – Mathew Whitaker